KaiKimera/z17cx/README.md

 ## Hi there 👋

 I'm a system administrator and web developer.
-I am writing articles on system administration and the development of various systems, applications and servers.
+I'm writing articles on system administration and development of various systems, applications and servers.

 ## Contacts